proteanhq/protean/docs/guides/identity.md

 ## Element-level Identity Customization

-The identity of a single entity element can be customized by explicit configuration of an `Auto` or `Identifier`:
+The identity of an aggregate or entity element can be customized by explicit configuration of an `Auto` or `Identifier`:

 ```python hl_lines="9-10 15-20"